 - It is difficult to evaluate the performance of the planner in the case of running against large-sized inputs; the time it takes can be short, long, or anything in between.
-The probabilistic distribution depends on the nature of the problem. - If there are several narrow passages in the configuration space between an initial state and a goal state, then the probability of the planner finding a path that crosses narrow passages is rather low.
+The probabilistic distribution depends on the nature of the problem. - 2.
+If there are several narrow passages in the configuration space between an initial state and a goal state, then the probability of the planner finding a path that crosses narrow passages is rather low.
 (This problem is partially caused by the random sampling technique that it utilizes, in addition to the geometric and kinematic constraints of the problems).

-In the following, we give a brief discussion of how a pure randomized sampling technique is insufficient when solving problems in the context of wheeled mobility device motion planning that contains narrow passages.
+In the next section, we give a brief discussion of how a pure randomized sampling technique is insufficient when solving problems in the context of wheeled mobility device motion planning that contains narrow passages.

-Randomized Sampling under Narrow Passage Conditions
+2.3 Randomized Sampling under Narrow Passage Conditions

-The RRT-based planner can rapidly explore state spaces; however, this does not hold true if the planner must find a path that crosses several local spaces connected via narrow passages created by the kinematic constraints of a wheeled mobility device.
-The reason for this narrow passage problem is that the random sampling technique a RRT-based planner employs does not bias to obtain more samples near regions around narrow passages in order to extend through the passages quickly (see Fig. 5 for a conceptual depiction).
+As we have shown in Figure 8, an RRT-based planner can rapidly explore state spaces; however, this does not hold true if the planner must find a path that crosses several local spaces connected via narrow passages created by the kinematic constraints of a wheeled mobility device.
+The reason for this narrow passage problem is that the random sampling technique a RRT-based planner employs does not bias to obtain more samples near regions around narrow passages in order to extend through the passages quickly (see Figure 9 for a conceptual depiction).

 Even though a narrow passage problem is difficult to solve, the problem is particularly important to develop solutions suitable to tackle motion planning for wheeled mobility devices since it is common for a wheeled mobility device to encounter narrow passages in real situations.
-For instance, the T-Shape space in which a wheeled mobility device needs in some cases to make a 180 degree turn generally allows for only two possible routes that a wheeled mobility device can use to accomplish the objective:
+For instance, Figure 5 exhibits a T-Shape space in which a wheeled mobility device needs to make a 180 degree turn.
+Under the constraints of the given space dimensions, there are only two possible routes that a wheeled mobility device can use to accomplish the objective: